 5.3 The University reserves the right at any time to reassign the Student to any other residence unit owned or leased by the University.
 The University further reserves the right to consolidate rooms and to assign or reassign additional students to a particular residence unit so as to enable maximum utilization of all University housing facilities.
 In such an event, charges and fees may be adjusted accordingly.

-5.4 In the event of vacancies in a multi-person occupied room, the remaining Student(s) may be required to vacate the current residence unit and be reassigned to any other resident unit(s).
-Refusal by the Student(s) to accept any reassignment under the terms of this Agreement can result, at the option of the University, in either increased charges and fees assessed against the remaining Student(s) or the automatic cancellation of this Agreement.
+5.4 In the event of vacancies in a multi-person occupied room the remaining Student(s) may be required to vacate the current residence unit and be reassigned to any other residence unit(s).
+Refusal by the student(s) to accept any reassignment under the terms of this agreement can result, at the option of the University, in either increased charges and fees assessed against the remaining Student(s) or the automatic cancellation of this Agreement.

 5.5 The University expressly reserves the right to change or cancel any assignment that is in the best interests of an individual student, groups of students, or the residential community in whole or in part for the purposes of promoting order, health, safety, and peaceful enjoyment in any University housing facility.

 6.1 The Student will be expected to observe all regulations cited herein as well as those contained in the University Code of Conduct, the Residential Life Handbook, the Student Handbook, and any other rules, regulations, or policies which may be established by the University, all of which are incorporated by reference and herein made part of this Agreement.
 Failure to comply can result in fines, penalties, or forfeiture of the license to occupy a residence unit.
 Further disciplinary action may also be taken against the Student in accordance with the procedures set forth in the Student Handbook, but this shall not be construed as giving the Student a right to a hearing or judicial proceeding prior to the termination of occupancy under this agreement.